codecapsules-io/codecapsules-docs/docs/comparisons/comparing-telegram-bot-hosting-providers.md

 - [Google Cloud Run Telegram Bot Tutorial](https://nullonerror.org/2021/01/08/hosting-telegram-bots-on-google-cloud-run/)

-Cloud Run is a compute platform created to host applications that have high computational needs.
+Cloud Run is a cloud compute platform created to host applications that have high computational needs.
 It is therefore perfectly capable of hosting a Telegram bot but turns out to be a pricier option beyond the free tier when compared to its sibling, Cloud Functions that can do the same.
 This is because you’ll be using more demanding resources but shouldn’t be a concern if you aren’t building an enterprise bot since it has a generous free tier.

 ## Heroku